trendmicro/tm-v1-api-cookbook/v1-events-to-elasticsearch/python/README.md

     - tmv1\_detection
 - Check the following data fields:
     - All indices: The time field is "es\_basetime".
-    - "workbench" index: A new field called "detail.impactScope.entityString" exists.
-This is renamed from "detail.impactScope.entityValue".
+    - "workbench" index: A new field called "detail.impactScope.\<type name\>" exists.
+This is renamed from "detail.impactScope.entityValue" to the "\<type name\>" specified by the "entityType" field.
-    - "workbench" index: A new field called "detail.indicators.objectString" exists.
-This is renamed from "detail.indicators.objectValue".
+    - "workbench" index: A new field called "detail.indicators.\<type name\>" exists.
+This is renamed from "detail.indicators.objectValue" to the "\<type name\>" specified by the "objectType" field.
     - "workbench" index: A new field called "severity" exists.
 This is renamed from "severityString".
+    - "observed techniques" index: A new field called "filters.highlightedObjects.\<type name\>" exists.
+This is renamed from "filters.highlightedObjects.value" to the "\<type name\>" specified by the "type" field.